damienbod/OAuthClientAssertionsPerInstance/README.md

+# Experimental alternative flow for OAuth First-Party Applications

-# OAUTH Client assertions using Duende IdentityServer
+## OAUTH Client assertions using Duende IdentityServer

-ICustomTokenRequestValidator
+Use the ICustomTokenRequestValidator interface

-# Duende.IdentityServer.Validation.PrivateKeyJwtSecretValidator
+## Duende.IdentityServer.Validation.PrivateKeyJwtSecretValidator

 Validates JWTs that are signed with either X.509 certificates or keys wrapped in a JWK.
 Can be enabled by calling the AddJwtBearerClientAuthentication DI extension method.